edkempe/Marian/docs/session_logs/README.md

    - Link to related backlog items

 ## Starting a Session
-1. Copy `SESSION_TEMPLATE.md` with correct naming
+1. Check if a log exists for today's date
+2. If no log exists, copy `SESSION_TEMPLATE.md` with today's date
+3. If log exists, append new session with timestamp separator
-2. Fill in session overview and initial goals
+4. Fill in session overview and initial goals
-3. Review previous session notes and backlog
+5. Review previous session notes and backlog
-4. Update progress log as work begins
+6. Update progress log as work begins

 ## During the Session
 - Keep progress log updated in chronological order